La-Lojban/lojban.pw/pages/books/learn-lojban.md

 dansu
 : … dances

-Here the verb **melbi** adds an additional meaning as it is to the left of another verb: **zdani**.
+Here, the verb **melbi** adds an additional meaning as it is to the left of another verb: **zdani**.
 The left part is usually translated using adjectives and adverbs.

 Compound verbs are a powerful tool that can give us richer verbs.
-You just string two verbs together.
-And the left part of such compound verb adds a flavor to the right one.
+You just string two verbs together, and the left part of such compound verb adds a flavor to the right one.

 We can put **le** (e.g. with a number) to the left of such compound verb getting a compound noun:

 le pa melbi zdani
 : the beautiful home

-Now you know why there was **cu** after nouns in our example
+Now you know why there was **cu** after nouns in our example:

 > **le pa prenu cu tavla mi**
 > _The person talks to me._

-Without **cu** it'd turn into **le pa prenu tavla** … with the meaning _the person-talker_ whatever that could mean.
+Without **cu** it'd turn into **le pa prenu tavla**, which would have the meaning of _the person-talker_ - whatever that could mean.

 Consider: